Annual Conference

 Abstract

 In 250 words or fewer, describe the content of your presentation or nature of your study as you wish it to appear in the program.
 If accepted, your abstract will be added to the program exactly as submitted.
 Please take the time to review your abstract for errors before submitting.
+Consider the Program Committee’s advice for Writing an Effective Proposal.

 Your submission will not be reviewed if you include the names of presenters or institutions or other information that will compromise the anonymous review process in the body of the abstract.